yuninxia/HPCToolkit/doc/src/users/hpcrun/hpcrun.md

 # Monitoring Dynamically-linked Applications with `hpcrun`

-This chapter describes the mechanics of using `hpcrun` and `hpclink` to profile an application and collect performance data.
+This chapter describes the mechanics of using `hpcrun` to profile an application and collect performance data.
 For advice on how to choose events, perform scaling studies, etc., see Chapter [4](#chpt:effective-performance-analysis) *Effective